 For the duration of November 2017, we finally made a long overdue trip to New Zealand.
 It was largely a general tourism/landscape photography trip but we took every opportunity to seek out odonata en route.

-I have not yet visited New Zealand but a trip is planned for November/early December 2017.
-Although this is to be largely a landscape photography trip, I may get the chance to spot some of the few species of odonata that New Zealand possesses.
-For that trip I have done some research which has led to the development of this New Zealand odonata species list.
+Prior to our trip I did what research I could and that led to the development of this New Zealand odonata species list.
 Information seems to be scant – almost as scant as New Zealand odonata species.
-My source for this list was entirely the Guide to NZ Dragonflies website.
+My source for this initial list was entirely the Guide to NZ Dragonflies website.
+[There is a book, The Dragonflies of New Zealand by Richard J. Rowe, but it is sadly currently out of print.]

-November is New Zealand’s spring and several species will not emerge until later in the flight season, giving us no chance of seening those.
-On a November tourist trip such as ours, I think I may have just 7 or 8 potential targets.
+My hit list of species likely to be encountered on a general tourist visit needed to be moderated both by geographic limitations, as noted below, and by seasonal considerations.
+November is New Zealand’s early spring and several species would not emerge until later in the season giving us no chance of seeing them.
+On our trip, therefore, I thought I had just 7 or 8 potential targets.